 Had a good start with my mom's family (Gardner) and have been able to take it from there thanks to the assistance of so many great people within the FindAGrave community.
 The four primary families I research are Wood, Gardner, Gentry, and Clare.
-Also researching additional ancestorial lines from the families of Rew, Brayman, Crockett, DeWitt, Slaven, Perry, Mecham, Pierce, Allen, McCumber, Merkel, Patrick, Eastman, Hopson, and Vargas.
+Also researching additional ancestorial lines from the families of Rew, Braman/Brayman, Crockett, DeWitt, Slaven, Perry, Mecham, Pierce, Allen, McCumber, Merkel, Patrick, Eastman, Hopson, Jarvis, Gutierrez and Ramirez.

 |Find A Grave Friends|

 Beautiful Stone..., BetsPix, Bill Hoffert, Brian J. Ensley, C Griswold, Charles Dickey, Chris Horne, Cindy Sadler, CRob, Cynthia Farmer-..., D. Fritz, dan dzurick, Darlene , Diane Wargo Med..., Donna Burkert G..., Donna Casey, Dorthy Chikly, E Kabrick, Families are Gr..., Frank Elsberry, [View all Find A Grave Friends...]

 |Messages left for Ross Adam Wood ...
 (31)||[Leave Message]|